 Disability also affects the amount a car accident victim can expect to receive for their damages.
 The insurance adjusters usually begin by adding up the medical expenses.

 This amount is then multiplied by a factor of 1.5 to 3 for minor injuries with full recovery or 5 if it is a long-lasting, serious injury.
 Lost earnings will then be added to this number.
-Contact an experienced car accident lawyer in Smyrna, GA, to boost your chances of recovering compensation.
+Contact an experienced car accident lawyer in Atlanta, GA, to boost your chances of recovering compensation.

 The main property put into consideration, in this case, is your car.
 If the vehicle were totaled or damaged beyond repair, you’d need a replacement.